DavidSheinkman/Personal-Projects/Health-Calculator (Redux)/README.md

-# Health Calcutaor (Redux)
+# Health Calculator (Redux)

-Health Calcutaor made in React using Redux.
+Health calculator made in React using Redux.

 calculates protein and calories of my favourite food
 ## Features